 - For protection against predatory animals — even though such encounters are less common in the lower 48 states than they are in Alaska.

 - For protection against predatory people.
 In most cases, this is a greater concern than the threat of dangerous animal attacks.
 For example, authorities have yet to catch the Appalachian Trail serial killer, as far as I know.
-Some hiking areas originate, pass through or are sited in urban areas with higher crime rates.
+Some hiking areas originate, pass through or are sited in areas with higher crime rates.
 Hiking anywhere in the American Southwest has become much more dangerous due to the movement across our border by drug cartels and other desperate criminals.

 - For signaling or emergency foraging.
 Did you know there are still areas classified by the government in the lower 48 as “frontier?”
 Hiking and backpacking in these remote areas might mean needing to survive by foraging if lost for several days.
 You may also need to signal rescuers for help.